There has

 redundant.
 This is where your scribe confesses that he fully

-intended to get out of bed in the early hours to take some nighttime
+intended to get out of bed in the early hours to take some

-action photos but regrettably his willpower proved inadequate to the
+action photos but regrettably his willpower proved inadequate to

 task.
 Date March 2.